 What's your hearing has concluded?
-The court will determine whether or not family violence has occurred and whether or not the family violence is likely to occur in the future.
-If the court finds that the family violence has occurred in that the family violence is likely to occur in the future, the court will issue a protective order that applies only to the specific person found to have committed family violence.
-Additionally, the court may issue a protective order that applies to both parties in the best interest of the person protected by the order or member of the family.
+The court will determine whether or not family violence has occurred and whether or not the family violence is likely to happen in the future.
+Suppose the court finds that the family violence has occurred in that the family violence is expected to occur in the future.
+In that case, the court will issue a protective order that applies only to the specific person found to have committed family violence.
+Additionally, the court may issue a protective order that applies to both parties in the person's best interest protected by the order or member of the family.

-If your court were to issue separate protective orders that apply to two parties and require both parties to do or not to do certain actions, then these orders must be separate and distinct from one another and reflect appropriate conditions for each party.
-In a protective order, a court may prohibit your family member from removing your child from your possession or the court's jurisdiction.
+Suppose your court was to issue separate protective orders that apply to two parties and require both parties to do or not to do specific actions.
+In that case, these orders must be separate and distinct from one another and reflect appropriate conditions for each party.
+A court may prohibit your family member from removing your child from your possession or the court's jurisdiction in a protective order.
 This should give you some degree of Peace of Mind when it comes to concerns over your child being taken from you.

 Additionally, the protective order may prohibit your family member from disposing of mutually-owned property or at least by you and that person.
-For example, if you own a vehicle with your spouse and have a protective order against her, she could drive the vehicle to work but could not destroy the vehicle or steal the vehicle.
-Importantly, the protective order can also grant you exclusive possession of your home and order your family member to leave the residence.
-This would apply when your home is jointly owned or leased by you and your family member, and you are currently being denied possession of the home.
+For example, if you own a vehicle with your spouse and have a protective order against her, she could drive the vehicle to work but could not destroy the car or steal the car.
+Notably, the protective order can also grant you exclusive possession of your home and order your family member to leave the residence.
+This would apply when your home is jointly owned or leased by you and your family member, and you are currently being denied possession of the house.

 When it comes to your children, a protective order can provide you with sole possession and access to your child and require your family member to pay you child support if the person against the tomb the protective order exists is a parent to your child.
 A court may further order that your family member complete battering intervention and prevention programs that are accredited through the state of Texas.
 Additional requirements may exist based on the specific circumstances of your case.